telecter/cmd-launcher/README.md

 ### Search

 The `search` command can search for Minecraft or mod loader versions.
-It defaults to searching for game versions, but can also be used to search for Fabric and Quilt versions.
+It defaults to searching for game versions, but can also be used to search for Fabric, Quilt, and Forge versions.

 ```bash
 cmd-launcher search [<query>] [--kind {versions, fabric, quilt, forge}]